zhengying-liu/autodl/codalab_competition_bundle/AutoDL_starting_kit/README.md

 ## Understand how a submission is evaluated

+You may have following questions:
-You may wonder how a submission is handled and evaluated on CodaLab, or what ingestion program and scoring program do.
+- How is a submission handled and evaluated on CodaLab?
+How is it implemented?
+- What are ingestion program and scoring program?
+What do they do?

 To answer these questions, you can find a flow chart (`evaluation-flow-chart.png`) in the repo: